Chapter 5:

 Prospector’s Attempt at Sourdough Spellcasting

-For a moment, I lie here, stunned, the sound of the river rushing in my ears drowning everything else out.
+For a moment, I lie here, stunned.
+The sound of the water rushing in my ears drowns everything else out.

 The roaring and thumping from the forest has stopped.
 Or maybe I just can’t hear it anymore.

-Pain flares from my ankle, a honed, insistent throb.
-I push myself up, spitting out muddy water and gasping for air.
-I had fallen onto the bank of a wide, clear river.
+Pain flares from my ankle as I push myself up, spitting out muddy water and gasping for air.
+I have fallen onto the bank of a wide, clear river.

 The water is fast-moving, sparkling in the sunlight as it flows over a bed of smooth, grey stones.
-On the other side, the forest continued, but here, where I have landed, is an expanse of pebbly riverbank.
+On the other side of the riverbank, the forest continues.

-I desperately scan the top of the embankment I’d just tumbled down.
+I desperately scan the top of the embankment I’ve just tumbled down.

-“Has it lost me?
-Is it just waiting for me to reappear?
+"Has it lost me?
+Or is it just waiting for me to reappear?
 Is the river masking my scent?
-Was it even chasing me in the first place?”
+Was it even chasing me in the first place?"

-I scramble back away from the tree line, dragging my injured leg until my back was against a large, sun-warmed boulder.
+I scramble back away from the tree line, dragging my injured leg until my back is against a large, sun-bathed boulder.
 My heart is still trying to beat its way out of my chest, as my entire body trembles with adrenaline and exhaustion.

 "The immediate danger seems to have passed."